Scaling your Kantree deployment

 Application processes

 Kantree uses Gunicorn to run its application processes.
-The command line to launch gunicorn is found in the Procfile.

 .